 No fast food or food from restaurants is allowed before the procedure.
 The patient should eat fresh fruits and vegetables only, after rinsing them under clean running water.

-Hematopoietic Stem Cell Transplantation Follow Up
+How Hematopoietic Stem Cell Transplantation Performed?

 The recovery stage begins after the stem cell infusion.
 The patient has to stay in the hospital for a few weeks and allow the stem cells to settle in the bone marrow.
 The patients should avoid strenuous exercise and give the new cells time to implant themselves in the healing tissues.